29/8/2017 by Katherine Memery

 Prepare your environment

-While employers and recruiters don’t mind too much where you complete your interview, they don’t want to see your messy bedroom or your mum in the background.
+While employers and recruiters don’t mind too much where you complete your interview, they don’t want to see your messy bedroom or your partner/children/dog in the background.
 Tidy up and make sure that you’re somewhere quiet where you won’t be interrupted.
+Position yourself at a table against a plain, neutral background.

 When it comes to setting up your camera, it should be just above your eye line.
+Elevate your laptop or tablet to avoid starting down into the camera.
 Practise sitting in front of it and adjust your lighting to make sure that the interviewer will be able to see you clearly.
 Natural light is best, so sit next to a window if possible.

 Once you’ve got a handle on the kinds of questions you might be asked, practise saying your answers out loud.
 Rehearse in front of the mirror or pre-record yourself on your phone or laptop.
 Practise looking into the camera and focus on speaking clearly and at a measured pace.